River engineering: Embankments

-Disadvantages
+Loss of wetlands

 Channelization has several predictable and negative effects.
 One of them is loss of wetlands.
-Wetlands are an excellent habitat for many forms of wildlife, and additionally serve as a "filter" for much of the world's surface fresh water.
+Wetlands are an excellent habitat for multiple forms of wildlife, and additionally serve as a "filter" for much of the world's surface fresh water.
 Another is the fact that channelized streams are almost invariably straightened.
 For example, the channelization of Florida's Kissimmee River has been cited as a cause contributing to the loss of wetlands.
 This straightening causes the streams to flow more rapidly, which can, in some instances, vastly increase soil erosion.
-It can also increase flooding downstream from the channelized area, as larger volumes of water traveling more rapidly than normal can reach choke points over a shorter period of time than they otherwise would, with a net effect of flood control in one area coming at the expense of greatly aggravated flooding in another.
+It can also increase flooding downstream from the channelized area, as larger volumes of water traveling more rapidly than normal can reach choke points over a shorter period of time than they otherwise would, with a net effect of flood control in one area coming at the expense of aggravated flooding in another.
 In addition, studies have shown that stream channelization results in declines of river fish populations.

 A 1971 study of the Chariton River in northern Missouri, United States, found that the channelized section of the river contained only 13 species of fish, whereas the natural segment of the stream was home to 21 species of fish.
 The biomass of fish able to be caught in the dredged segments of the river was 80 percent less than in the natural parts of the same stream.
 This loss of fish diversity and abundance is thought to occur because of reduction in habitat, elimination of riffles and pools, greater fluctuation of stream levels and water temperature, and shifting substrates.
-The rate of recovery for a stream once it has been dredged is extremely slow, with many streams showing no significant recovery 30 to 40 years after the date of channelization.
+The rate of recovery for a stream once it has been dredged is extremely slow, with multiple streams showing no significant recovery 30 to 40 years after the date of channelization.

 Modern policy in the United States

-For the reasons cited above, in recent years stream channelization has been greatly curtailed in the U.S., and in some instances even partially reversed.
+For the reasons cited above, in recent years stream channelization has been curtailed in the U.S., and in some instances even partially reversed.
 In 1990 the United States Government published a "no net loss of wetlands" policy, whereby a stream channelization project in one place must be offset by the creation of new wetlands in another, a process known as "mitigation."

-The major agency involved in the enforcement of this policy is the same Army Corps of Engineers, which for many years was the primary promoter of wide-scale channelization.
+The major agency involved in the enforcement of this policy is the same Army Corps of Engineers, which for a number of years was the primary promoter of wide-scale channelization.
 Often, in the instances where channelization is permitted, boulders may be installed in the bed of the new channel so that water velocity is slowed, and channels may be deliberately curved as well.
 In 1990 the U.S. Congress gave the Army Corps a specific mandate to include environmental protection in its mission, and in 1996 it authorized the Corps to undertake restoration projects.
 The U.S. Clean Water Act regulates certain aspects of channelization by requiring non-Federal entities (i.e. state and local governments, private parties) to obtain permits for dredging and filling operations.
 Permits are issued by the Army Corps with EPA participation.